utopia-foss/dantro/CONTRIBUTING.md

 If you have questions about contributing, please do not hesitate to [contact us](#direct-contact).

-### GitLab Account

-The dantro repository is hosted on the private GitLab instance of the [TS-CCEES][ts_hp] research group at the [Institute of Environmental Physics (IUP) Heidelberg][iup_hp].

-You can get an account via [the **registration page**](https://ts-gitlab.iup.uni-heidelberg.de/users/sign_in).
-Your account will be an ["external" user account][ext_user], which gives you access to all public projects, including dantro, and allows to open issues there.

-If you would like to contribute with code development, [request access to the dantro project by clicking this link][request_access], or by visiting the project page.
-If you have questions regarding your account, feel free to [drop us an e-mail][devmail].

 ### Issues

 To ask questions, report a bug, or suggest a new feature or enhancement for dantro, we encourage you to [open an issue][new_issue] in the dantro GitLab project.